oliviastevens11/labsortingstevens/README.md

 (You can find the [source code of the built-in function on github](https://github.com/python/cpython/blob/c1b1f51cd1632f0b77dacd43092fb44ed5e053a9/Python/bltinmodule.c#L2356)).
 Functions that must be very fast are generally written in C instead of Python.
-One of the differences between a *computer sciencee* major and a *data science* major is that the CS major focuses on how to *write* these fast functions, and the DS major focuses on how to *use* these fast functions to accomplish interesting tasks.
+One of the differences between a *computer sciencee* major and a *data science* major is that the CS major focuses on how to *write* these fast functions, https://app.wallstreetsurvivor.com/admin/currentrankingsand the DS major focuses on how to *use* these fast functions to accomplish interesting tasks.

 <!--
 For fun, compare the runtimes of your sorting algorithms to your partner's to see who has the fastest implementation.